thanhit95/multi-threading/README.md

 &nbsp;

+---

+## ROADMAP FOR THE LEARNERS

+This is the roadmap for you, which is composed and researched carefully with all my heart.
+You should learn in the sequence listed below.

+**If you just want to learn the basis to understand the taste of multithreading:**

+- Demo: hello, join, pass arg, sleep, list-threads, race-condition, mutex, synchronized-block.
+- Exer: max-div.

+**If you are oriented to be a Software Developer:**

+- Demo: hello, join, pass arg, sleep, list-threads, terminate, return-value, exec-service, race-condition, mutex, synchronized-block, deadlock, blocking-queue, atomic.
+- Exer: max-div, producer-consumer, product-matrix, data-server.

+**If you really want to do an in-depth research:** Learn all!!!

+&nbsp;

+---

 ### WHY MULTITHREADING

 Multithreaded programs can improve performance compared to traditional simple programs (which use only a single thread).